 Good practice #3 – Keeping control of email traffic

 Email is still the most used communication channel in the world.
 Users receive hundreds of emails a day.
 This is both stressful and inefficient, but it also has a significant impact on exposure to cyber-attacks.
 As our email security report shows, more than 75% of emails are unwanted.

 This is why the control of email traffic is essential: it is necessary to ensure that fraudulent emails remain at the doors of the company’s IS.
 But this filtering must be fine and precise so as not to eliminate valid e-mails that are relevant to employees.

-This is why it is important to set up and constantly adapt filtering rules, to maintain white and black lists, to place emails that are not fraudulent but suspected of being commercial in a quarantine zone.
+This is why it is important to set up and constantly adapt filtering rules, to maintain allow and block lists, to place emails that are not fraudulent but suspected of being commercial in a quarantine zone.
 Users will be able to access it so that they do not miss any important information.

 Good practice #4 – Deploying an email security solution

 To strengthen the security of your business email, it is essential to deploy email protection software (such as antispam or antivirus).
 These solutions are updated as new cyber-attacks appear.
 They are perfectly adapted to the different professional email solutions, starting with Microsoft 365 Exchange.
 These tools filter spam by checking multiple criteria, automatically blocklist certain senders, protect your reputation (for sending mass emails, etc.).